 11- Achievements of Indians in science & technology, indigenization of technology.
 Developments of New technologies, transfer of technology, dual and critical use technologies.

-15- Challenges of International Security: Issues of Nuclear proliferation, Causes and spread of extremism, Communication networks, role of media and social networking, Basics of cyber security, money laundering and human trafficking.
+15- Challenges of International Security: Issues of Nuclear proliferation, Causes and spread of extremism, Communication networks, the role of media and social networking, Basics of cybersecurity, money laundering, and human trafficking.

 16- India’s internal security challenges: Terrorism, corruption, insurgency and organized crimes.

-17- Role, kind and mandate of security forces, higher defense organizations in India
+17- Role, kind and mandate of security forces, higher defence organizations in India

 18- Specific knowledge of Uttar Pradesh Economy:-